 IIT JAM - This is a Post Graduate level Entrance Examination where I secured AIR 1.
 In general, all IITs, NITs, IISc some CFTIs and IISERs accept JAM score.

-JEST – This is an M.Sc. level examination where I secured rank 15.
-This is the list of research institutes which accept JEST score.
+JEST - This is an M.Sc. level examination where I secured rank 15.
+This is the list of research institutes that accept JEST scores.

 INAT(IUCAA-NCRA(TIFR) Admission Test) - This is an entrance exam for those who want to pursue Astronomy & Astrophysics at IUCAA or NCRA-TIFR research institutes in Pune.